 Community Dock.
-A shared over-water structure built for a residential subdivision to provide water-dependent activities, including multiple slips for moorage of one boat per resident.
+A shared over-water structure built for a residential subdivision or multi-family development to provide water-dependent activities, including multiple slips for moorage of one boat per resident.
 More than one dock may be allowed if stated in the originating covenants of the development.
 The slips are for residents only and not for rent or sale to non residents.